 The co-conveners of the Transnational Asia/Pacific Section will form the selection committee, together with three additional members, including Dr. Fariha Khan, who sponsors this award.
 At the time of submission, the applicant must be a registered full-time graduate or undergraduate student.
 He or she may be enrolled in any discipline in any U.S. or international academic institution.
 The work must show compelling prospects for the publication of his or her scholarly work and demonstrate a dedication to research and/or teaching folklore studies.

-All completed applications must be received by July 15 and the winner will be notified by July 30, 2021.
+Deadline extended: All completed applications must be received by August 15 and the winner will be notified by September 1, 2022.

 PAST AWARD RECIPIENTS